Renfroe hits 3 homers, Padres rally to stun Rox 16-12 in 12

 With two on, Desmond drilled a pitch down the line in right that Josh Naylor missed on a diving attempt.
 Naylor tracked down the bounding ball with Desmond motoring around the bases.
 The relay throw home was off target to get Desmond, who slid head-first into the plate and let out a scream soon after standing.

 There was a moment of silence to honor Broncos owner Pat Bowlen, who died late Thursday.
-Bowlen, 75, had battled Alzheimer’s for several years. … Dahl finished with four RBIs and made a sliding catch in center that saved a run.
+Bowlen, 75, had battled Alzheimer’s for several years.

 UP NEXT